lcrespom/Modulator/README.md

 - Functionality
 	- Custom nodes
 		- Keyboard control node
-			- To control other parameters based on the note being pressed, centered on A4
+			- To control other parameters based on the note being pressed
 			- With depth parameter
 			- Based on ScriptProcessor... no other way to generically control parameters
 		- Full synth as a reusable module (long term)
 		- Soundbank: multiple samples, one sample per note, ideal for rythm tracks
+	- Review list of pending audio nodes
+		- WaveShaper
+		- Etc?
 	- Navbar with:
 		- Left: "Code" button linking to GitHub
 		- Center: Logo
 		- Right: Help button, linking to documentation (help.md in GitHub)
 	- Improve ADSR
 		- Linear/exponential switch
-	- Review list of pending audio nodes
-		- WaveShaper
-		- Etc?
-	- Provide 10 preset instruments
+	- Provide more preset instruments
-	- Limitation: a control node can only control a single node
-		- Prevent from connecting a control node to more than one destination
-		- Or else, modify the UI to support multiple destination nodes
+	- Improve presets panel
+		- When clicking on preset number, let user directly navigate to preset, e.g. by showing a drop down list
+	- Piano keyboard improvements
-	- Keyboard Portamento in polyphonic mode
+		- Portamento in polyphonic mode
+		- Arpeggio
+			- Off / Up / Down / Up&Down
+			- Octaves: 1/2/3
+			- Time slider
 	- Use Web Midi API to gather events from external midi Keyboard
 		- Play notes
 		- Associate external controls with selected node parameters